LaviIonas/virus_evo/README.md

         check if any match the VACCINE

     if lp match vaccine:
-        if the virus was already threated:
+        if the virus was already threatened:
             kill the virus
         otherwise threaten the virus
     otherwise remove / reset threat